 - Genetic composition of key tree species at Weeli Wolli Creek.
-Rio Tinto.
-Collaborators: Dr Paul Nevill (BGPA).
+Collaborator: Dr Paul Nevill (BGPA).
+Industry partner: Rio Tinto.

 - Establishing genetic guidelines for the effective restoration of seagrass meadows.
 ARC Linkage grant.
 Collaborators: Prof Gary Kendrick (UWA), Prof Kingsley Dixon (BGPA), A/Prof Michelle Waycott (JCU), Dr Liz Sinclair (UWA/BGPA).
 Industry partners: Cockburn Cement, DEC, BGPA.

 - A multidisciplinary research program to assess limiting factors and predict impacts of climate change for endangered Australian orchids.
 ARC Linkage grant.
 Collaborators: Prof Rod Peakall (ANU), Prof Kingsley Dixon (BGPA), Prof Linde (ANU), Prof Barrow (ANU), Prof Ghisalberti (UWA), Prof Hutchinson (ANU).
 Industry partner: BGPA.

 - A molecular ecophysiological assessment of the importance of using local provenance seed in plant biodiversity restoration.
 ARC linkage grant.
 Collaborators: Prof Hans Lambers (UWA), Dr Erik Veneklaas (UWA), Dr John Koch (Alcoa).
 Industry partners: Alcoa World Alumina Australia, Worsley Alumina, Greening Australia, BGPA.